 If you work in New York City, you may be covered by the NYC Earned Safe and Sick Time Act (ESSTA).
-This law gives covered workers the right to earn 1 hour of paid sick and safe time for every 30 hours worked; after January 1, 2021, this time will generally run concurrently with time under the New York State paid sick and safe leave law.
+This law gives covered workers the right to earn 1 hour of paid sick and safe time for every 30 hours worked.
+This time generally runs concurrently with time under the New York State paid sick and safe leave law.
 This time can be used to care for yourself or for a sick family member or to address non-medical needs that may arise if you or a family member is a victim of domestic violence or a sexual offense.
 You cannot be fired or punished for using sick time under ESSTA.